Stvad/pollycast/README.md

+# Polly podcast
+This app allows you to easily convert any publicly available RSS content into audio Podcasts, so you can listen to your favorite blogs on mobile devices instead of reading them.

 # Notice
-This repo is based on https://github.com/awslabs/amazon-polly-sample but with big modifications:
+This repo is based on https://github.com/awslabs/amazon-polly-sample but this version actually works.
-1. This one does not include the ZIP file pachage but instead gives you the instructions on how to use Docker to build the package (see end of this README)
-2. Updated requirements (upgraded AWSCLI)
-3. Updated S3 URL format in the lamdba_function code (using Environment variables for the bucket's region)

-# Amazon Polly Sample
-This app allows you to easily convert any publicly available RSS content into audio Podcasts, so you can listen to your favorite blogs on mobile devices instead of reading them.
+* The podcast file links are not broken;
+* Support for far larger text length
+* Support for extracting content from the link provided in RSS feed (I use this to convert my Pocket-saved articles)

 # Requirements
 You will need an AWS account and an RSS feed.